Terry Urban

-Terry Urban is an American artist, DJ and music producer best known for his mixtape albums Viva La Hova, Southerngold and Biggie Stardust.
+Terry Urban is an American artist, DJ and producer best known for the mixtapes Viva la Hova, Southerngold and Biggie Stardust.

 Biography

 Terry Urban was born in Cleveland, Ohio on May 23, 1977.
 After graduating school he moved to San Diego, California to pursue a career in Skateboarding.
 It was in San Diego where Terry was first introduced to Turntablism.
 Urban moved back to his hometown of Cleveland and began to DJ and also paint graffiti.
 In 2004 he was hired to be a DJ on a local Cleveland radio station WENZ and then quickly after was hired as a DJ with his own show at Sirius Satellite Radio.
 Urban's career as a DJ began to flourish and he became less interested in graffiti.
 In 2006 Terry decided to pursue his career as DJ and moved to New York City.
 Terry began to work on music and started to produce his own remixes which have received accolades from such greats as Coldplay, Jay Z, Kanye West and Drake.
 In 2015 looking for another creative outlet, Urban began to paint once again.
 Over the past years, Terry Urban has completely immersed himself into his work and has exhibited his paintings in many solo shows.